adamransom/spyparsey/README.md

 - Most of the filter options have aliases to their singular counterpart, but behave the same way i.e. `--spy` works the same as `--spies`.
 - A lot of values are accepted for missions and modes e.g. `--modes a4/8` or `--completed-missions contactda`
 - I haven't optimised or done much performance-wise, but it's basically limited by disk read.
-When running over 10,000 replays it takes about 1 minute to run the first time (regardless of filters) and then subsequent runs take a second or two (again, regardless of filters changing).
+When running over 20,000 replays it takes about 20 seconds to run the first time (regardless of filters) and then subsequent runs take less than a second or two (again, regardless of filters changing).